openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

     3,3,212,593190.,2798.07,128177.,19008.4,0.783919,11.0897
     8-connected Parcels:, ,421, 4000000,9501.19, ,1310139.4,0.672465,8.07904

-Restoration Status Summary (RSS)
+Restoration status summary (RSS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This module will conduct the **Restoration Status Summary** analysis, which will calculate key attributes of the current network status, composed of foreground (forest) patches, as well as provide the normalized degree of network coherence.
+This module will conduct the **Restoration status summary** analysis, which will calculate key attributes of the current network status, composed of foreground (forest) patches, as well as provide the normalized degree of network coherence.

 The results are tabular summary statistics.